 Monday through Friday from 8:15 a.m. to 3:30 p.m.

 When classes are not in session, the Campus Stores are open Monday through Friday from 8:15 a.m. to 3:30 p.m.
 The Campus Stores also offer extended hours during the first week of classes.
-For more information, please visit the bookstores' website and follow @ccricampusstores on Facebook and Instagram.
+For more information, please visit the bookstores' website.

-The Office of College Health Services is staffed by a Registered Nurse in collaboration with a medical doctor.
+The Office of College Health Services is staffed by a registered nurse in collaboration with a medical doctor.
 Generally, the office is open Monday through Friday from 8 a.m. to 4 p.m.
 Any change of hours is posted at the office, located on the Knight Campus, Room 1240, in Warwick, and on a voice message accessed at 401-825-2103.

-Student Health Services' primary function is to ensure all immunization requirements, mandated by the State of Rhode Island are met and documented upon enrollment at CCRI and that those records are maintained.
+The primary function of Health Services is to ensure all immunization requirements mandated by the state of Rhode Island are met and documented upon enrollment at CCRI and that those records are maintained.

 Rhode Island law requires any student entering college full time (12 credits or more), any student studying on a visa, or any full- or part-time student in a health-related field of study to have the following immunizations or blood proof of immunity:

 In the event students know they received vaccines but cannot obtain their vaccination records from either previous schools or physicians, they can obtain titers (lab tests for immunity).
-Students who wish to obtain the titers can contact the CCRI nurse at the Knight Campus in Warwick for a discounted lab slip at 401-825-2103.
+Students who wish to obtain the titers can contact the CCRI nurse at the Knight Campus in Warwick for a discounted lab slip.